-St Peter's seeks to perform a vital role in the local community as well as supporting charities and mission work further afield.
+Our four churches within the Benefice seek to perform a vital role in the local community as well as supporting charities and mission work further afield.
 The donations we receive from members, visitors and the wider community are key to resourcing this work.
-The church is hugely grateful to everyone who feels able to support St Peter's financially, however large or small the donation.
+We are hugely grateful to everyone who feels able to support our churches financially, however large or small the donation.

-Our beautiful building is a focal point for the village and we know that many in our community feel strongly about preserving this piece of living history.
-For those who wish to give specifically to preserve the building, a segregated fund exists to enable this.
+Our beautiful buildings are very much the focal points for our villages and we know that many in our community feel strongly about preserving their living history.
+For those who wish to give specifically to preserve the buildings, segregated funds exists to enable this.

-If you would like to support St Peter's on an ongoing basis, please contact us for details of our envelope scheme, standing orders and gift aid.
+If you would like to support any of the churches on an ongoing basis, please contact us for details of our envelope scheme, standing orders and gift aid.